phenixtax

 Policies, standards, manuals and guidelines

-To set clear, accessible and workable policies, standards, manuals and guidelines endorsing company’s culture
+To set clear, accessible and workable policies, standards, manuals and guidelines endorsing the company’s culture

 Initiate and develop and maintain group indirect tax policies, standards, manuals and guidelines: